shridharssg/Angular/Routing.md

       Route parameters provide a flexible way to handle dynamic data in your Angular application.
 They allow you to create routes that can be easily customized and provide a seamless user experience by reflecting the current state of the application in the URL.

       **[⬆ Back to Top](#table-of-contents)**

+207. ### What is safe navigation operator?
+     The safe navigation operator(?)(or known as Elvis Operator) is used to guard against `null` and `undefined` values in property paths when you are not aware whether a path exists or not. i.e. It returns value of the object path if it exists, else it returns the null value.

+     For example, you can access nested properties of a user profile easily without null reference errors as below,
+     ```javascript
+     <p>The user firstName is: {{user?.fullName.firstName}}</p>
+     ```
+     Using this safe navigation operator, Angular framework stops evaluating the expression when it hits the first null value and renders the view without any errors.